taylorak/100-days-of-code/log.md

 **Thoughts:** Left a bunch of my raspberry pi stuff in Hawaii and my internet has not been set up in my new apartment.
 Was really busy but I managed to work in a little time to at least play with python.

+### Day 7: January 8, 2017

+**Today's Progress**: Worked on routing with angular ui router for individual project page in my project managment app.
+Modified links on my project list page to redirect to their respective individual pages.

+**Thoughts:** Working with no wifi, but managed to power through adding routing.
+Next time I work on my angular app I need to fix up the service that is returning projects since it is currently not filtering correctly.